-Under California personal injury laws, anyone injured in an elevator accident can file a lawsuit against those responsible for causing the accident.
+Under most state personal injury laws, anyone injured in an elevator accident can file a lawsuit against those responsible for causing the accident.
 A personal injury lawsuit allows victims and their families to seek money damages, including compensation for:

-The parties who might be responsible for an elevator accident can include:
+The parties who might be responsible for an elevator accident can include the:

 - Elevator manufacturer;

 If someone is killed in an elevator accident, a wrongful death lawsuit will allow the family to get compensation for the loss of a loved one.

 Our California personal injury lawyers discuss the frequently asked questions about elevator accidents: